 HSE - Health and Safety Executive.
-Based at Environmental Health & Pollution Regulation, Health & Social Services Department, Longue Rue, St. Martins, GY4 6LD.
+Based at The Office of Environmental Health & Pollution Regulation, Health & Social Care, Longue Rue, St. Martins, GY4 6LD.

-A Nursery is a facility that provides, for reward, care and learning for children under five, without a parent, for a continuous period of four hours or more in any day in premises that are not domestic premises.
+A Childminder is a person that is registered and whom provides, for reward, care and learning for children under five\ to whom they are not related on domestic premises, without a parent, for a continuous period of two hours or more in any day in premises that are not domestic premises.